fegerV/ar/vertex-art-ar/production_setup.md

 ## Conclusion

-With these steps, you should have a fully functional production environment for the simplified Vertex Art AR application.
+With these steps, you should have a fully functional production environment for the simplified Vertex AR application.
 Remember to:

 1. Regularly update the system and application
 2. Monitor logs for any issues